teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

     * The type `accept_t` is the smallest of one, two or four bytes that can hold the value of the `acceptCount` field plus one.
 * The `accept` field's type is changed to `token_symbol_t[acceptCount]`.

 A state's accept symbols end when the next state's accept symbols begin, or at the end of the accept symbols if this is the last state.
+If a state and all states after it do not have any accept symbols, its `firstAccept` field MUST be equal to the number of accept symbols in the DFA plus one.

 ### Deterministic Finite Automaton (DFA) default transitions